Ellezique/Full-Stack-App-PART-A/README.md

 The development plan is to build the Early Beginnings version first and to then commence incorporating as many features as possible whilst working towards building the total Expansion version.
 It is fairly unlikely that the entire Expansion version will be completed within the relevant development timeframe.
 It is anticipated that the final product will be an Early Beginnings version incorporating some additional features that have been proposed for the Expansion version.

-From a real life marketing perspective, the plan would be to achieve continued member and participation growth by commencing with a small and intimate community and gradually expanding the collection of movie/series chatrooms as the community grows (and becomes, perhaps, less intimate due to the increased number of users), thereby allowing for the users to be spread out accross multiple chatrooms.
+From a real life marketing perspective, the plan would be to achieve continued member and participation growth by commencing with a small and intimate community and gradually expanding the collection of movie/series chatrooms as the community grows (and becomes, perhaps, less intimate due to the increased number of users), thereby allowing for the users to be spread out across multiple chatrooms.

 ---
 #### FUNCTIONALITY/ FEATURES